-Let’s face it, traveling in Europe ain’t cheap!
+Let’s face it, traveling in Europe isn’t cheap!
 But hey, this is what I love about Eastern Europe because even the big cities can be affordable.

 It is easy to fall in love with a destination when it doesn’t burn a hole in your pocket, and Bucharest totally wins in this aspect.
 When I arrived, I withdrew a measly amount of money on the first day and it lasted until my final day.

-Eating out is affordable and so is drinking beers or coffees.
+Eating out is affordable and so is drinking beer or coffee.
 Hostels are obviously cheap but luxury hotels aren’t exactly super expensive.
 Traveling within Bucharest was super cheap because UBER was very affordable here.
 This is also one of the reasons why you’ll see many expats in Bucharest.

 Is Bucharest safe for solo women travelers?